mahmoudgaza2023/MiniMax-01/docs/vllm_deployment_guild.md

 ## 📮 Getting Support

-If you encounter any issues while deploying MiniMax models:
+If you encounter any issues while deploying MiniMax-Text-01 or MiniMax-VL-01 models:
 - Please check our official documentation
 - Contact our technical support team through official channels
 - Submit an [Issue](https://github.com/MiniMax-AI/MiniMax-01/issues) on our GitHub repository

-We will continuously optimize the deployment experience of MiniMax models and welcome your feedback!
+We will continuously optimize the deployment experience of these two models and welcome your feedback!